Funding for asylum seekers and forced migrants

 - One scholarship for eligible applicants wishing to study a postgraduate taught degree programme (part-time or full-time)

-The following courses are not eligible for the Article 26 Sanctuary Scholarship scheme: Postgraduate Research and PhD programmes, Medicine and Social Work.
+The following courses are not eligible for the Article 26 Sanctuary Scholarship scheme: Postgraduate Research and PhD programmes, Medicine, Social Work, and Veterinary Science.

 The scholarship provides the following: